Cooper v. Harris: Supreme Court

-On December 5, 2016, oral arguments were heard before the Supreme Court, where Paul Clement appeared for the governor, Marc Elias appeared for the voters, and an assistant to the U.S. Solicitor General appeared as an amicus curiae in support of the voters.
-The state argued that the African-American population of the districts was increased in order to comply with the Voting Rights Act of 1965, but the Court found that argument "does not withstand strict scrutiny" for the 1st district, as its African-American population had previously been less than a majority of its voters, yet African-Americans' "preferred candidates scored consistent victories."

-On May 22, 2017, the Supreme Court delivered judgment in favor of Harris, voting 5–3 to affirm the judgment of the district court.
-Justice Elena Kagan wrote for the Court, joined by Justices Ruth Bader Ginsburg, Stephen Breyer, Sonia Sotomayor, and Clarence Thomas.
+On May 22, 2017, Justice Elena Kagan delivered the Court's judgment in favor of Harris, voting 5–3 to affirm the judgment of the district court.
 Justice Samuel Alito, joined by Chief Justice John Roberts and Justice Anthony Kennedy, issued an opinion concurring in the judgment and dissenting in part, arguing that District 12 was constitutional.
 Neil Gorsuch did not take part in the case, which was argued before he was confirmed to the Supreme Court.

+On December 5, 2016, oral arguments were heard before the Supreme Court, where Paul Clement appeared for the governor, Marc Elias appeared for the voters, and an assistant to the U.S. Solicitor General appeared as an amicus curiae in support of the voters.

+Decision

+The Supreme Court held that the District Court did not clearly err in finding that race predominated in the drawing of District 1.
+The evidence showed that mapmakers pursued an explicit racial target, subordinated other districting considerations to that objective, and drew boundaries that increased racial divisions, leading the court to regard District 1 as a clear example of race-based districting.

+The Supreme Court applied a two-step test, developed in Miller v.
+Johnson and reaffirmed in Bethune-Hill v.
+Virginia State Board of Elections: